-From the survey of birds in Timor-Leste, wherein 32 species were listed, three were identified to be endangered [Timor Green Pigeon (Treron psittacea), local name (LN): Punai Timor; Timor imperial pigeon (Ducula cineracea), LN: Pergam Timor; and Wetar ground dove (Gallicolumba hoetdii), LN: Delimukan Wetar]; one is critically endangered - [Yellow-crested cockatoo (Cacatua sulphurea), LN: Kakatua jambulkuning]; and one is vulnerable [Timor sparrow (Padda fuscata), LN: Gelatik Timor].
+At least 262 bird species are known from Timor; 169 are considered resident, 76 regular migrants and 17 vagrants (Trainor et al. 2007).
+Three bird species were identified to be endangered [Timor Green Pigeon (Treron psittacea), local name (LN): Punai Timor; Timor Imperial Pigeon (Ducula cineracea), LN: Pergam Timor; and Wetar Ground Dove (Gallicolumba hoetdii), LN: Delimukan Wetar]; one is critically endangered - Yellow-Crested Cockatoo (Cacatua sulphurea), LN: Kakatua jambulkuning); and one is vulnerable - Timor Sparrow (Padda fuscata), LN: Gelatik Timor.

-The non-bird fauna of Timor Leste and its associated islands is poorly known, but recent surveys have discovered new species of bats, frogs, geckos and skinks.
-This discovery could be an indication that there are high levels of endemism in all faunal
+The non-bird fauna of Timor Leste and its associated islands is poorly known with recent surveys discovering new species of bats, frogs, geckos and skinks, but some available evidence indicate that there are high levels of endemism in all faunal groups.
 While roughly half of the bird fauna originates from Asia and half from Australasia, the mammal, amphibian and reptile faunas are dominated by Asian families and species (BirdLife International 2007).

-Timor-Leste has a total of 30 declared protected areas.
-These areas contain the majority of the country's remaining primary forest cover, including an extensive area of montane forest, and have high species endemism.
-Nino Konis Santana National Park (NKSNP) is Timor-Leste's first national park and encompasses three national parks: the Jaco Island Marine National Park, the Lake Iralalaru National Park, and the vicinity of Com Village.
+Timor-Leste has a total of 30 declared Protected Areas (PA), containing the majority of the country's remaining primary forest cover (by the end of 2014, 22 additional protected areas had been identified adding up to a total of 52 protected areas).
+Majority of these areas are montane and have high species endemism.
+Nino Konis Santana National Park (NKSNP) is Timor-Leste's first national park and is composed of three national parks, namely, the Jaco Island Marine National Park, the Lake Iralalaru National Park, and the vicinity of Com Village.